adamtilson/350-slides/lec-03/markdown.md

 We need to consider a $2^n \times 2^n$ courtyard, compared to a $2^{n+1} \times 2^{n+1}$ courtyard.

-Each time the size doubles.
+Each time the dimensions doubles.

+The total size increases 4$\times$.

 ---
 ## Relationship between n and n+1...